 We gathered a group of extraordinary artists that are pushing the limits of this new art.
-Explore the way they see the world, their approach and learn what's in their toolkit.
+Explore the way they see the world, understand their approach and learn what's in their toolkit.

 Identify Your Subject